Substra/substra-tools/docs/api.md

 - `AggregateAlgo.load_model()`
 - `AggregateAlgo.save_model()`

+This class has an `use_models_generator` class property:
+- if True, models will be passed to the `aggregate` method as a generator
+- (default) if False, models will be passed to the `aggregate` method as a list

 To add a aggregate algo to the Substra Platform, the line `tools.algo.execute(<AggregateAlgoClass>())` must be added to the main of the algo python script.
 It defines the aggregate algo command line interface and thus enables